Kristina01111000/Drws_site/README.md

 - check text color settings, he wants "say what you think" to be a different color
 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
-- hide lessons so they can't be seen by users until available?
 - Make chats for other people that sound good, 2 to 3 people

 - is there a contact form on the site? -> wp forms is on the site, but i don't have it set up or anything, does he want a contact form for it?

 - look at the alt text on the images -> avoid lawsuits, I think we're in the clear images are used for window dressing, check on free web tester
 - check login attempts

-- Add tiny habits section on why it works scorecard page, into read more section -> not a seperate page?

 See if there is a way to see how many people downloaded the scorecard, use google for site analytics - he needs a google workspace account for this